RangLiu0706/RangLiu0706.github.io/_pages/about.md

 # 🎖 Honors and Awards
-- *2023.12*: I received the Outstanding Doctoral Dissertation of CESE.
+- *2023.12*: I receive the Outstanding Doctoral Dissertation of CESE.
-- *2020.10*: I received the National Scholarship.
+- *2020.10*: I receive the National Scholarship.
-- *2022.10*: I received the National Scholarship.
+- *2022.10*: I receive the National Scholarship.

 # 📖 Educations
 - *2020.09 - 2023.09*: Dalian University of Technology.
 Major in Information and Communication Engineering.